OpenArena: Reception and impact

-The game is one of the most popular open-source first-person shooters, particularly among fans of the original Quake III.
-OpenArena has been criticized to be incomplete, with some saying that this detracts from long term play.
+The game is one of the most popular open-source first-person shooters, particularly among fans of the original Quake III Arena.
+However, some others has criticized it as incomplete, saying that this detracts from long term play.
 The game has been praised for its portability and ability to run on old hardware, as well as creative bot design.
 OpenArena has been used as a platform for scholarly work in computer science.
 Some examples include streaming graphics from a central server, and visualizing large amounts of network data.